imaqtkatt/grape/README.md

 ## Features

-- **Extensibility**: Deisgned to be easily extendable, allowing the addition of custom modules and function objects.
+- **Extensibility**: Designed to be easily extendable, allowing the addition of custom modules and function objects.

 - **Cross-Platform**: Made with Rust, works on a wide range of platforms like Linux, macOS and Windows.